 Scones are everyone’s favourite, and with this Basic Scone Recipe, you can customize to your own tastes and preferences.
 Add chocolate chips, almonds, dried cherries, cranberries, or blueberries; how about shredded coconut, raisins, or flavoured extracts?
 Endless possibilities; always delicious results!

 I begin to crave scones as soon as the weather starts to warm up.
-There is nothing I enjoy more than a hot coffee, a fresh-baked scone – which has been liberally smeared with butter – and my balcony.
+There is nothing I enjoy more than a hot coffee, and a freshly baked scone, made with my Basic Scone Recipe.

 Luckily, McKenna and John.e love scones too, which is why I love this recipe so much.
 I can whip up a batch in literally 15 minutes from start to finish.
 And, this Basic Scone Recipe allows me to easily customize each batch so that we all get exactly what we want.

-For myself and John.e, we share similar tastes, so I made a batch of Lemon Cranberry, and a second batch of Lemon Blueberry.
-For McKenna, I made a simple batch of chocolate chip, and the last batch, which we all seem to enjoy, are Toffee Almond Crunch.
-See, I told you that it was easy to customize!
+For myself and John.e, we share similar tastes, so oftentimes, I make a batch of Lemon Cranberry, and a second batch of Lemon Blueberry.
+McKenna, on the other hand, likes chocolate chip scones.

 Now, this coming weekend, forget getting up early to prepare a breakfast for your loved ones.
 You don’t need to do that anymore.
 By following my Basic Scone Recipe, you can have freshly baked scones – from start to finish – on your table in less than 20 minutes; that includes the measuring out of ingredients and baking time.
 How’s that for a great start to your day?